CatUnderTheLeaf/CV-stuff/README.md

 As can be seen from the gifs above, detecting lines with only OpenCV methods does not always give good results.
 Why not train a neural network that will detect lines despite poor lighting, tricky turns, and sidelines?
 Inspired by [Michael Virgo](https://github.com/mvirgo/MLND-Capstone) I decided to gather my own dataset and train a FCNN on it.

-My model has a very simple architecture:
+My model has a very simple architecture (diagram is made with [`visualkeras`](https://github.com/paulgavrikov/visualkeras)):

 ![fcnn_model](https://github.com/CatUnderTheLeaf/scene_perception/blob/main/lane_detection/fcnn/detected_lane/model.png)

-And here it is seen that FCNN is capable of detecting sharp curves in changing lighting:
+After 10 Epochs my model finished with MSE for training of 0.0040 and validation of 0.0039, which I think is pretty good.
+And here it is seen that FCNN is capable of detecting sharp curves in changing lighting and ignoring sidelines:

 ![fcnn_video](https://github.com/CatUnderTheLeaf/scene_perception/blob/main/lane_detection/fcnn/detected_lane/video2.gif)